hookkl21/e-commerce/README.md

 - Sharpen problem solving/critical thinking skills for better user experience
 - Practice better error handling, authorization process, and design
 - Practice Front-end task mind-set and implement some back-end server functionality for better understand how those two interract
+- Practice better security with interact with front-end functionality

 ## About: